 Personal Life and Charitable Work

-In 2010, Andrews competed on Season 10 of ABC’s Dancing with the Stars.
+In 2010, Andrews competed on Season 10 of ABC Network’s Dancing with the Stars.
 Alongside partner Maksim Chmerkovskiy, the pair finished in third place.
 She began co-hosting the show in 2015.
-Andrews also worked as a correspondent for Good Morning America and co-hosted the CMT Music Awards in 2016 alongside Houston Texans defensive end J.J.
+Andrews also worked as a contributor and correspondent for Good Morning America and co-hosted the CMT Music Awards in 2016 alongside Houston Texans defensive end J.J.
 Watt.

 Andrews married Jarret Stoll, a 14-year NHL veteran and two-time Stanley Cup champion hockey player, in 2014.
 Stoll earned more than $28 million during his career and asked her out by sneaking past security in California before taking her on a date in Los Angeles.